openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concepts_class.md

 * #### List all non-retired concept classes.

-    List all concept classes with a given search query.Returns a `404 Not Found` status if concept classes not exists.
+    List all concept classes with a given search query.
+Returns a `404 Not Found` status if concept classes not exist.
-    If user not logged in to perform this action,a `401 Unauthorized` status returned.
+    If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ```console
     GET /conceptclass"